-There are no formal lessons for sex education, but Personal, Social and Health Education is an integral part of our curriculum.
+There are no formal lessons for sex education, but Personal, Social and Health Education is an integral part of our curriculum, and we include the statutory Relationships and Health Education within our whole-school PSHE Programme.

 Occasionally children may ask questions particularly in their Science lessons, such questions will be answered in a sensitive manner commensurate with the age of the child.
 If staff consider it necessary, parents will be informed so that further discussions may take place at home.